jsimplicio/jsimplicio.github.io/_posts/2017-12-7-new-dscout-for-android.md

 I was tasked with updating the design for the Android application, working alongside our design director, Timo Kuhn, who did the iOS designs.
 This project was interesting because I had never been an Android user.
 I had to start by learning Material Design, which was very methodical and quite fun to use.

 ## Goals
-* Update the app to handle the new Diary, with mission parts.
+* Update the app to handle the new dscout Diary, with mission parts.
 * Bonus: modernize the Android app's outdated design.
-* Bonus: handle and some aspects of dscout Live while it's in beta.
+* Bonus: handle some aspects of dscout Live in beta.

 ## Process
-I started this project by reading [Material Design](https://material.io/design/) guides.
-They are easy to follow and well laid out, therefore I found the important nuggets of information necessary to start designing.
+I started this project by reading [Google's guide on Material Design](https://material.io/design/).
+The guide, being thoughtfully laid out, made it easy to find the important nuggets of information necessary to start designing.

 I focused on a new experience from login to completing a mission part.
-I also designed supplental features such as an upload progress screen where scouts can track particularly heavy uploads.
+I also designed supplemental features, such as an upload progress screen where scouts can track their file uploads.

-All of the images below display the new experience of dscout for Android with the new Diary mission design, introducing mission parts.
+All of the images below display a brand new experience of scouts with the new reboot of the Diary mission, introducing mission parts.

-The following image shows a simple way to use the default carousel on Android for an introduction to our scout app.
+The following image shows a solution on which I used a default Android OS carousel for an introduction to the app.
+I designed small illustrations accomplanying each slide.

 <figure>
 	<img src="../../../../../../assets/images/android-0.png" alt="Android app - Welcome carousel" />
 	<figcaption class="media-caption center">Android app - Welcome carousel</figcaption>
 </figure>

+You can start seeing me utilize Material Design elements such as the inputs, buttons, and overall form design.

 <figure>
 	<img src="../../../../../../assets/images/android-1.png" alt="Android app - Login" />